 There is a perception that if you own commercial property, you are well off and do not need the rent.
-This in the most part is not the case.
+But when you read more about North By Northwest Estate Sales, you will learn that this in the most part is not the case.
 Many of our clients have commitments that they still need to meet, with the ongoing rent payment crucial to meet those commitments, and in many cases the income they receive is what they have to live off.

 My concern, now that we are in the 3rd rent quarter since lockdown began, and with the furlough scheme coming to an end, is that the financial stresses on businesses will start to take their toll.
 The list of businesses going into administration is growing by the day, meaning larger numbers of landlords will be left with the prospect of a vacant property, having received a reduced rent for the last nine months, or in some cases no rent.
 The likelihood of receiving any claim for dilapidations would have diminished and they would more than likely be left with huge clearance costs, only then to be faced with void rates, increased insurance and holding costs, while they deal with trying to find a new tenant in a depressed market.